Guidelines for iKAT 2024 Year 2

 We offer the following tasks:

-• Response Generation: For each turn, return a series of text responses.
+Passage Ranking and Response Generation: For each turn, retrieve and rank relevant passages from the given collection in response to a user utterance.
+Then use the ranked passages to return a set of responses.
 Each response may be simply a passage from the collection.
 Alternatively, it may also be an extracted or generated summary from one or more passage results.
 All responses must have at least one passage called "provenance" from the collection.

 Submission Classes